Sypwn/trivia-buzzer/README.md

 ## Usage

 From the root directory, run `npm start`.

-The client page will be accessible at http://localhost:3000/ The host page will be accessible at http://localhost:3000/host (default host code is `secret_code`)
+The page will be accessible at http://localhost:3000/ To access the host page, enter a name of "Host" (default host code is `secret_code`)